Changes your credit control team should make to mitigate the impact of Covid-19

 Even when you feel that you are in a strong position, just one bad debt could leave you struggling.
 So it’s important to have some sort of buffer and protection in place that you can use should you encounter any trouble recovering payments.

 In times of uncertainty insolvency can often spark a chain reaction, affecting all businesses in the supply chain.
-A preventative buffer will mean that you’re still able to meet running costs and pay your suppliers on time, stopping the problem escalating.
+A preventative buffer – such as credit insurance or a non-recourse invoice finance facility – will mean that you’re still able to meet running costs and pay your suppliers on time, stopping the problem escalating.

 Call us on 0800 9774848 or request a call back to discuss your options for debt collection and credit management support.